ISaySalmonYouSayYes/Research_Plan_MSc/simulate_exp.md

 1. Summarize the conversation by calling **summarize_after_chat**, which is a GPT-based model generating a summarize with tag(e.g., <wealthAfter></wealthAfter>)
 2. Retrieve the tag from the summary and update the features.

+## **1.5 Diary system**
+Diary is a key feature in this research.
+1. **events:** Record what just happened.
+2. **to_do_list:** Record what should do next.

+I expect what happened(events) would impact the reaction between two characters.
+On top of that, characters would follow to-do list to plan there next step...or probably not?
+Even real human beings cannot follow it www